 What is a breast augmentation?

 In this post we discuss breast augmentation with saline or silicone implants. – the most popular type of augmentation.
 Implants allow a predictable breast enhancement in all body types.
-A breast augmentation (insertion of implants) is often performed to replace volume lost from weight loss, breast-feeding, or age or to increase the size of the breast for aesthetic reasons.
+A breast augmentation is often performed to replace volume lost from weight loss, breast-feeding, or age or to increase the size of the breast for aesthetic reasons.
 It is most appropriate for patients with breasts that don’t sag (normal ptosis).
 In patients with breasts that sag, the need for a lift is determined by your current nipple position and the quality of your tissue.

 The implants can be placed over (sub-muscular) or under (sub-glandular) the pectoralis muscle.
 Advantages to sub-muscular implants include a lower risk of capsular contracture, lower chance of rippling, better coverage in thin women, and perhaps a more natural upper pole contour.
 Implants placed under the muscle can, however, be influenced by the contraction of the pectoralis muscle – especially in very athletic women.